Altanis/kinetics/README.md

 and all of the engine's classes will be available under the `Kinetics` namespace (`window.Kinetics.System`, `window.Kinetics.Entity`, etc.).

 ## Benchmarks
 A 1920x1080 rectangular system of 1,000 entities was benchmarked, where each entity had a radius randomly selected between 3 and 13.
+Entity sleeping was disabled for each benchmark.

 System Specifications:
 - Apple M2 chip